Ophiuchus: Incentivizing Tool-augmented "Think with Images" for Joint Medical Segmentation, Understanding and Reasoning: Conclusion

 \section{Conclusion}

-In this paper, we propose \textbf{Ophiuchus}, a new MLLM with the ability of interleaved visual-language reasoning through invoking external tools for fine-grained visual perception and emulation of expert-like diagnostic behavior in medical image analysis.
-Unlike prior works, \textbf{Ophiuchus} offers several key advantages, including advanced tool orchestration, enhanced generalization, and multimodal CoT capabilities.
-Through careful empirical validation, we demonstrate that our three-stage training framework successfully cultivates sophisticated reasoning pattern.
-Extensive experiments across diverse medical benchmarks validate the effectiveness of our approach, showing particular strengths in fine-grained medical visual reasoning tasks.
-We hope \textbf{Ophiuchus} can serve as a foundational framework for advancing dynamic, tool-augmented visual reasoning, helping the community develop medical AI agents that can genuinely ``think with images'' with tools.
+In this paper, we propose \textbf{Ophiuchus}, a new medical MLLM agent with the ability of interleaved multimodal reasoning through invoking external tools for fine-grained visual perception and emulation of expert-like diagnostic behavior in medical image analysis.
+Unlike simple tool-calling, \textbf{Ophiuchus} offers several key advantages, including advanced tool orchestration, enhanced generalization, and multimodal CoT capabilities.
+Through careful empirical validation, we demonstrate that our three-stage training framework successfully cultivates sophisticated reasoning patterns.
+We hope \textbf{Ophiuchus} can serve as a foundation for advanced tool-augmented visual reasoning, helping the community develop medical AI agents that can genuinely ``think with images'' using tools.